shixinhuang99/scafalra/README.md

 # Scafalra

-command-line interface tool for manage scaffolding
+`scafalra` is a command-line interface tool for manage templates

 ## Installation